Beast (Marvel Comics): Anthropoid/Simian physique

 Originally, Hank McCoy retains the basic features of a normal human alongside a generally simian physiology (e.g., elongated limbs and enlarged extremities) equivalent to that of a great ape.
 This mutation gives him superhuman strength, speed, reflexes, agility, flexibility, dexterity, coordination, balance, and endurance.
 Hank is equally dexterous with all four limbs; able to perform tasks with his feet or hands with equal ease.
 Because of his talents and training, Beast can outperform any Olympic-level athlete, contorting his body and performing aerial feats gracefully.
 His strength and dexterity allow him to climb vertical surfaces with just his hands or feet, jump great distances and survive falls that would kill any ordinary person.
 He also possesses enhanced senses and can track people for great distances over open terrain and his feet are sensitive enough to detect electronic signals (from bombs, listening devices, etc.) through solid walls and floors.
 Later, he drank an experimental solution of his own making and mutated further through the growth of grey fur covering his entire body and the enhancement of all of his existing abilities, especially his strength, and Hank also gained a nearly instantaneous healing factor.
 The psychological impact of this first transformation caused Beast to experience short-term amnesia and also made it difficult for him to control his animalistic instincts, which would cause him to slip into an uncontrollable berserker rage during combat.
 However, his body suddenly mutated again after a short time, changing his fur color from grey to black (although comic book printing technology depicted it as blue), returning his strength to previous levels, and losing his healing factor.
 He was also able to more easily control his animal instincts after this second mutation.
 Beast gained the ability to emit mood-altering pheromones, causing sexual attraction in women.
 Hank McCoy briefly returned to his human form with his hair color now being depicted as black, not reddish brown.
 During this time he was occasionally depicted with claws and fangs, but these were not a part of his original mutation.
 However, as a result of being touched by Pestilence his strength began to increase exponentially while his intellect began to decrease.

 After Infectia's kiss restored Hank to his simian physique, his intellect had stabilized and returned to his previous genius-level, and his strength had increased to superhuman proportions.
 Beast's fangs and claws became a consistent part of his appearance after this return to his "blue and furry" form.

-Beast would later be stabilized to a more human/ape-like form with pointy ears, fangs, and no hair except for the fur on his head.
+Beast would later be stabilized to a more human/ape-like form with pointed ears, fangs, and no hair except for the fur on his head.